 - Not paying attention to depth charts

 You should have a constant state of attention on all 32 NFL depth charts so you know who is in contention to get playing time on whatever team.
 Don’t show up to a draft without knowing all 32 NFL depth charts.
+No, I’m not suggesting that you memorize them all.
+But you need a basic familiarity with them, and then you can bring printouts of each team’s depth chart to your draft day.
 It doesn’t help you to draft what you consider a sleeper if he’s actually fifth on the depth chart and on the fringe of being cut.

 - Not recognizing offensive line strength

 Offensive line strength plays a much bigger role in fantasy football success than many fantasy owners realize.
-An average player can be a great fantasy player behind a great NFL offensive line.
-Or a great player (think Todd Gurley) can suck behind a terrible offensive line.
+An average football player can be a great fantasy player behind a strong NFL offensive line.
+Or a great player can suck behind a terrible offensive line.

 - Failing to distinguish between real and fantasy football